pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 ### Multi-party exchanges: Deals.

-Since they will run the same protocols, markets will be interoperable.
 Hence cross-market exchanges will often happen.
 Part of the diffucilty is to compute possible multi-party exchange chains, also referred to as deals.
 The protocol will promote openness for facilitating the computation of the best possible deals within a market.
+Moreover since they will run the same protocols, markets will be interoperable.
 [More on deals](/wiki/Deals "wikilink").

 ### Peer-to-peer.